 10) Coskata-Coatue Wildlife Refuge

 With over 16 miles of trails and sand roads, the Refuge is a great spot to explore sand dunes and small coastal forests, salt marsh, and tidal ponds, with a hike to Great Point Lighthouse, a walk, or a bike ride.
-There are no general admission fees; however, permission and fees may be required when driving a vehicle onto the Refuge.
+No general admission fees; however, permission and fees may be required when driving a vehicle onto the Refuge.
 And if you want the best experience, we highly recommend booking a tour with the Trustees of Reservations.

 See Related: Best Islands in the US to Visit